entoj/entoj.github.io/GLOSSARY.md

 Build from templates and patterns

 ## template
-The frame of a page with sections fro content
+The frame of a page with sections for content

 ## templates
-The frame of a page with sections fro content
+The frame of a page with sections for content